AntPerez69367/morna-addict-wiki/Quests.md

 ***Special Thanks to Andras, Edge, Rumia, Maze, Death, Karanak, Zeromus, Xavier, Yurin and many more who have helped provide or verified the information above.
 Special Thanks To Arcia for the Information on the Sunny Day at the Beach Quest & Oh no a Swamp, and Snake Bite!***

+##Armor Quests

+Listed below are some of the known Armor/Weapons quest that are available in MornaTK.
+Some of these quests are class specific, and/or have teirs associated with the quest.
+(This does not refer to Crafted Armors) If you find a new armor quest or see a problem with something we have listed, let us know via N-Mail or Discord!

+***Prerequisite: Made an Offering to the Stars***

+ - Drop 1 Raw Hematite in the center of Mythic Morna

+ *(Note: Most armor quests will not show up at your trainer unless you have the required Karma to sacrifice, some require more than what is taken at the end of the quest.)*